 In an interesting piece of stunt casting, Barker cast genre director David Cronenberg, known for films such as Videodrome (1983), The Fly (1986), Dead Ringers (1988) etc, as the psychopathic psychologist Decker.
 There is undeniable novelty to the move.
 Unfortunately, it fails to fully work – it is a part that should have emerged with a dangerously charismatic presence but Cronenberg plays a with a far to mellow anonymity – both he and Barker fail to get inside the film’s most potentially interesting character.
 Although this did prove to be the start of a secondary career as an actor for David Cronenberg and he has gone onto roles in other films like To Die For (1995), Blood & Donuts (1995), Extreme Measures (1996), Last Night (1998), Resurrection (1999), Jason X (2001) and tv’s Alias (2001-5).

 Clive Barker has directed two other films – Hellraiser (1987) and Lord of Illusions (1995), featuring his occult detective Harry D’Amour.
 Other Clive Barker adaptations include Candyman (1992), from Barker’s story The Forbidden (1985), featuring a supernatural boogey man, which has produced two sequels; one of the stories in the tv movie Quicksilver Highway (1997); The Midnight Meat Train (2008); Book of Blood (2009); and Dread (2009).
-Barker has also written two original screenplays with Underworld/Transmutations (1986) and Rawhead Rex (1987), acted as Executive Producer on Gods and Monsters (1998), wrote and produced Saint Sinner (2002) and produced The Plague (2006).
+Barker has also written two original screenplays with Underworld/Transmutations (1986) and Rawhead Rex (1987), acted as Executive Producer on Gods and Monsters (1998), wrote the story and produced Saint Sinner (2002) and produced The Plague (2006) and the remake of Hellraiser (2022).